2 Hawkeyes head home when Hawkeyes face Edinboro on Thursday

 NCAA Wrestling Session I Thursday, March 21, 2013

-Three-time Big Ten Coach of the Year, Tom Brands, recently completed his seventh season as head wrestling coach at the University of Iowa.
+Three-time Big Ten Coach of the Year, Tom Brands, is in his eighth season as head wrestling coach at the University of Iowa.
 A 1996 Olympic gold medalist and member of wrestling's Hall of Fame, Brands is only the eighth wrestling coach at the University of Iowa.
 The former Hawkeye wrestler was a four-time All-American and three-time national champion (1989-92) at Iowa.
 He has a 131-13-1 (.907) overall and 51-5 (.911) Big Ten coaching record at Iowa, and a 148-32-1 (.820) career mark.

 In seven seasons as Iowa's head coach, Brands has led the Hawkeyes to three NCAA and Big Ten team titles, crowning eight NCAA champions, 10 Big Ten champions and 38 All-Americans.
 Iowa has had 53 academic all-Big Ten honorees, including a school-record 12 in 2011-12.
 The Hawkeyes have qualified 62 wrestlers for the NCAA Championships in the last seven years, sending the entire 10-man lineup in 2009-10.
 Iowa has also won five of the last six Big Ten regular season titles.

 During Brands' tenure, Iowa set school records for longest dual unbeaten (84) and winning streaks (69), longest dual road unbeaten (51) and winning streaks (44), most Carver-Hawkeye Arena victories (11) and most dual shutouts (8).